nec-research/fact-linking/README.md

 | OIE-Fact re-ranker | REBEL | [Link](#) |
 | OIE pre-ranker | SynthIE | [Link](#) |

 note that we are currently waiting for an approval of our legal team before the release.

-## Downloading and preparing the data

-In order to be able to run experiments - train new models, or peform inference with existing ones - the data has to be either downloaded or re-created.
+Please reach out via to some of the authors and we can provide temporary access.

-### Wikidata Dump
+## Wikidata Dump

 Downloading and processing Wikidata takes a while, and for that reason we release a `.json` file dump of Wikidata.
 After cloning the repository, you can obtain the processed version of Wikidata inside the `data/wikidata` directory as: